Who is it for?

 Socrates Coudounaris, Executive Director, ERM, Reinsurance Group of America

 “The MSc in Insurance and Risk Management has supported me throughout my journey in risk management.
-Cass certainly gave me the tools I needed to help me fulfil my career aspirations.
-I now wish to help others develop their risk management careers and I am honoured to return to Cass as a Visiting Lecturer on the very same course I graduated from 20 years ago!”
+The Business School (formerly Cass) certainly gave me the tools I needed to help me fulfil my career aspirations.
+I now wish to help others develop their risk management careers and I am honoured to return to the Business School as a Visiting Lecturer on the very same course I graduated from 20 years ago!”
 (1997 graduate)

 Maurizio Lualdi, Partner at Capital Research Global Investors

-“The Cass MSc in Insurance and Risk Management was instrumental in starting my career.
+“The the Business School (formerly Cass) MSc in Insurance and Risk Management was instrumental in starting my career.
 Having produced a dissertation on ‘Alternative Risk Transfer Methods’ I got the opportunity to join Price Waterhouse after graduation, to work in the areas of Shareholder Value and Risk Management.
 This was the launching platform for my career towards financial markets and investments.
-The programme at Cass Business School gave me the foundation that still to this day supports my development.”
+The programme at the Business School gave me the foundation that still to this day supports my development.”
 (1997 graduate)

 Ashraf Musbally, Group Managing Director, Phoenix of East Africa Assurance

 “The course is very comprehensive and has given me an in-depth knowledge of how to run an insurance company.
-Studying at Cass has been the seed that has allowed me, today, to have a successful career in insurance” (1993 graduate)
+Studying at the Business School (formerly Cass) has been the seed that has allowed me, today, to have a successful career in insurance” (1993 graduate)

 Course information and statistics